Home State Crimes Theft by False Pretenses

 Speak to a Knowledgeable Criminal Defense Attorney in Los Angeles

 Facing criminal charges for theft by false pretenses can be serious, particularly in felony charges.
 Having experienced Los Angeles criminal defense attorneys on your side raises the chances of achieving a positive outcome.
-It is imperative that you reach out to Werksman Jackson & Quinn LLP in Los Angeles immediately if you are under investigation or facing charges of theft by false pretenses.
+It is imperative that you reach out to Werksman Jackson & Quinn LLP immediately if you are under investigation or facing charges of theft by false pretenses.
 You can count on us to use our resources, knowledge, and skill to build a strong defense on your behalf.
 Call our law office today at (213) 688-0460 for a free consultation.